bchambs/audiosearch/README.md

-music_search
+audiosearch
 ============

 Web app created in Django to be deployed with docker.
-Uses echonest API to give music information and suggest similar artists / songs.
+Uses Echo Nest API to give music information and suggest similar artists / songs.
+Below is my todo list of features.

-v .01
--Added skeleton

-v .02
--??

-v .03
--Added echnoest calls

--Added mockup of search functionality

-v .04
--Added artist and song pages

-v .05
--Artist urls should work now

-v .06
--Added template filter to correct spaces in urls

-v .07
--Added individual artist / song pages with filler data.

-v .08
--Fixed static files.
-Improved index visual.

-v .09
--Changed index.
+1. Develop algorithm to crop artist images so they do not appear stretched.
+This will probably be done in javascript.

+2. Develop algorithm to return meaningful artist biographies.
+Current version is lacking.

+3. Replace numbered lists with visually pleasing tables.

+4. Add footer div to fill page.